openaq/openaq-python/docs/how-to-guides/integrating-with-pandas.md

 Because the data returned from the OpenAQ API is highly nested as a deserialized Python object we need to flatten the resulting response so that it fits as a 2-dimensional array in Pandas.
-Fortunarely, Pandas provides a function to facilitate this, `json_normalize`:
+Fortunately, Pandas provides a function to facilitate this, `json_normalize`:

 === "Sync"